 If a subscriber becomes ineligible for the Lifeline Program, they have an obligation to contact their service provider directly and de-enroll from the Lifeline-supported service.

-In addition, there are several other situations that might result in a subscriber being de-enrolled from discounts including the following:
+There are several other situations that might result in a subscriber being de-enrolled from discounts: